Walter Nash: Leader of the Opposition

-Prime Minister
+Prime minister (1957–1960)

-Nash appointed himself as Minister of Foreign Affairs, Minister of Maori Affairs and Minister of Statistics.
-Immediately upon taking office the Second Labour Government found the country's financial situation was found to be much worse than the previous government had admitted, particularly with balance of payments a serious concern.
+Nash appointed himself as minister of foreign affairs, minister of Maori affairs and minister of statistics.
+Immediately upon taking office the Second Labour Government found the country's financial situation was much worse than the previous government had admitted.
+The balance of payments was a serious concern.
 Nash decided that drastic measures would be necessary to bring the situation back under control.
-These measures resulted in the so-called "Black Budget", presented by Arnold Nordmeyer the new Minister of Finance.
+These measures resulted in the so-called "Black Budget", presented by Arnold Nordmeyer the new minister of finance.
 The budget included significant tax increases and generated widespread public anger.
 This was fuelled by the National Party claiming that Nash and Nordmeyer were exaggerating the extent of the problem.
 The fact that the extra taxes were largely on petrol, cigarettes and beer contributed to the image of Nash's government as miserly.
+While the public and the opposition were scolding of the budget decisions, it was praised by economists for financial discipline and its effectiveness in directly addressing the problem.
 The situation was exacerbated by Nash's frequent absences from the country, leaving Nordmeyer and other Labour ministers to defend the government's policies by themselves.
+Nash's habit for accumulating paperwork had not abated and the tables in his office were said to "groan" under the weight of files that had been left awaiting a decision to be made.
+During his overseas trips, public servants would eagerly go through his office and dig through the "cemetery" of unattended piles of paperwork, retrieving them to pass them on the appropriate ministers for actions to take place.

-His shift of focus to external affairs away from his previous interests of finance and social welfare were addressed by his biographer that "for Nash, by 1958, the great moral issues were not poverty and social security at home but world affairs, peace and war.
+Nash's focus shifted from his previous interests of finance and social welfare to external affairs.
+His biographer Keith Sinclair explained that "for Nash, by 1958, the great moral issues were not poverty and social security at home but world affairs, peace and war.
 He meant to make whatever contribution he could to guiding the world to wiser and more moral courses."
-He was also well regarded by his peers for his knowledge on geopolitical matters with Australian foreign minister Richard Casey acknowledging that Nash was one of the few world leaders who had any broad and balanced grasp of world affairs: "Mr. Nash spoke with authority and other world statesmen were ready to listen; his views were well informed and liberal and, although occasionally he seemed to be lost in visionary speculations, he arrived in the end at a practical, hard-headed and courageous attitude.
+He was also well regarded by his peers for his knowledge on geopolitical matters.
+Australian foreign minister Richard Casey acknowledged Nash as one of the few world leaders who had any broad and balanced grasp of world affairs: "Mr. Nash spoke with authority and other world statesmen were ready to listen; his views were well informed and liberal and, although occasionally he seemed to be lost in visionary speculations, he arrived in the end at a practical, hard-headed and courageous attitude.
 Nearly all New Zealanders, whatever their party, were proud to have Mr. Nash representing them overseas."